anoma/namada/ledger/README.md

 The matchmaker template receive intent with the borsh encoding define in `data_template` and craft data to be send with `tx_intent_template` to the ledger.

+The gossip node needs to toggle the orderbook flag `--orderbook` to relay intents, multiple nodes can be connected with the `--peers` option.

+The matchmaker template receive intent with the borsh encoding define in `data_template` and craft data to be send with `tx_intent_template` to the ledger.
+It matches only two intents that are the exact opposite.

 ```shell
 # Install development dependencies
 make dev-deps